matheusmoreira12/coldhex/README.md

 9. Select 'GTK Configuration' (you may have to install [this optional module](http://slackbuilds.org/repository/14.1/desktop/kde-gtk-config/)), choose 'QtCurve' for 'GTK2', 'oxygen-gtk' for 'GTK3', 'Droid Sans 8' for 'Font', 'Icons Only', disable both 'Show Icons', select 'Monochrome' for both 'Icon Themes', 'Apply';

-10. Open System Settings > Workspace Appearance > Window Decorations, choose ´QtCurve', 'Apply';
+10. Open System Settings > Workspace Appearance > Window Decorations, choose 'QtCurve', 'Apply';

 11. Select 'Workspace Theme', choose 'ColdHex', 'Apply'.

 Things will look a bit weird now.
 That's because you need to logout/login back (or reboot if you like) so KDE properly refresh everything.
 If you want to keep going with the optional parts bellow, continue reading and reload session at the end.

-## GTK Icon Fixes
+### GTK Icon Fixes

 When you select QtCurve for GTK2 Theme, KDE GTK+ integration is going to refuse to show your selected icon theme for GTK+ application on your taskbar and system tray.
 This is particularly annoying for continuously open applications such as Firefox and Dropbox.
 To fix that open a terminal and run: